 - 1. Mission planning: check the equipment, request authorizations from French authorities, weather conditions and plan the flight mission. - 2.
-Mission execution: fly the drone at an altitude of 60m over the area of interest adapting camera settings to the specific conditions of the day. - 3.
-Image processing: build the Structure from Motion (SfM) model using images taken during the flight mission.
+Mission execution: fly the drone at an altitude of 60 m over the area of interest adapting camera settings to the specific conditions of the day. - Image processing: build the Structure from Motion (SfM) model using images taken during the flight mission.
 This was done using OpenDroneMap. - 4.
 GCP collection: collect GCPs using a GPS with centimetric accuracy. - 5.
 Orthophoto georeferencing: georeference the orthophoto using the GCPs.

 Two missions were carried out in the lagoon of Reunion Island: one in the Saint-Leu lagoon and the other in the Trou d'eau lagoon.
-For further details on mission planning, execution, image processing, and orthophoto georeferencing, please refer to Appendix B, where these aspects are explained in detail.
+For further details on mission planning, execution, and image processing, please refer to Appendix B, where these aspects are explained in detail.